Irrelon/jquery-lang-js/README.md

 		}
 	});

+# Translating Custom Element Attributes
+The plugin maintains a list of attributes that will automatically translate and you can specify your own custom attributes too.
+The attributes that are translated by default are:

+* title
+* alt
+* placeholder
+* href

+You can specify custom attributes that will be translated by adding them to the attrList property of the lang-js instance.
+For example to auto-translate an attribute called 'data-name' you would add this after lang-js has been included on your page:

+	Lang.prototype.attrList.push('data-name');

 # Upgrades and Pull Requests

 We actively encourage you to upgrade this plugin and provide pull requests to share your awesome work!
 Please ensure